 On the plus side, the Wagan EL7561 is both portable and feature-rich.
 The down-side is it doesn’t give you as much power, with only 300 cranking amps for jump starts.

 The Wagan EL7561 makes an excellent power pack, providing USB, AC, and DC plug options.
 Its flashlight is brighter and better-designed than on most jump starters.
-In addition, it includes an AM/FM radio and an array of accessories for the air compressor.
+Also, it includes an AM/FM radio and an array of accessories for the air compressor.

 The Waga EL7561’s rubberized housing means it can bounce around your trunk without taking damage.
 It also includes waterproof covers for the outlets and has recessed clamp storage.
 Top to bottom, this is a jump starter that’s built to last.